AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 4. Click **Apply** and **OK** to save both sets of permissions.

+### On win11, you can access now to the IT folder
+capture

 ---

 # 🧠 Summary – Phase 2: Domain Integration & User Management